Free Trial

 2.09

-29.6% of Canadian Imperial Bank of Commerce shares are held by institutional investors.
-Comparatively, 27.5% of Bank of Nova Scotia shares are held by institutional investors.
-0.0% of Canadian Imperial Bank of Commerce shares are held by company insiders.
-Comparatively, 0.0% of Bank of Nova Scotia shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+29.5% of Canadian Imperial Bank of Commerce shares are held by institutional investors.
+Comparatively, 27.0% of Bank of Nova Scotia shares are held by institutional investors.
+0.0% of Canadian Imperial Bank of Commerce shares are held by insiders.
+Comparatively, 0.0% of Bank of Nova Scotia shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Canadian Imperial Bank of Commerce has a net margin of 17.63% compared to Bank of Nova Scotia's net margin of 14.45%.
 Canadian Imperial Bank of Commerce's return on equity of 14.76% beat Bank of Nova Scotia's return on equity.